gamozolabs/gamozolabs.github.io/_posts/2020-10-23-some_thoughts_on_gpu_fuzzing.markdown

 # Is not having syscalls a problem?

 No. It's not.
 It is for people who want to _use_ the tool.
-But it's a research problem.
+But this is a research tool and is for exploring what is possible, the act of fuzzing on a GPU by running binary translated code is incredible, that's the focus here!
 GPUs are turing complete, we can definitely emulate syscalls on them if needed.
 It might be a lot of work, a lot of plumbing, maybe a perf hit, but it doesn't stop it from being possible.
 Most of my fuzzers rely on emulating syscalls.

 There's also nothing preventing GPUs from being used to emulate an whole OS.
 You'd have to handle self-modifying code and virtual memory, which can get very expensive in an emulator, but with making software TLBs these things can be manageable to a level it's still worth doing!